the-forks/bundler_test_case/README.md

 ```
 bundle

-The path `/PATH/TO/RELEASES/test_case/Gemfiles/gems/gem1` does not exist.
+The path `/PATH/TO/RELEASES/bundler_test_case/Gemfiles/gems/gem1` does not exist.
 ```

+But we need to get `/PATH/TO/RELEASES/bundler_test_case/gems/gem1`

 **6.**